 18. The Project is a 'forestry managed investment scheme' as defined in subsection 394-15(1).
-Its purpose is the establishment and tending of sandalwood Trees for felling in Australia.
+Its purpose is the establishment and tending of Sandalwood Trees for felling in Australia.

-19. Subject to the stated qualifications, this part of the Product Ruling sets out in detail the taxation obligations and benefits for an 'initial participant'1 in the defined class of entities (see paragraphs 4 to 7 of this Ruling) who is accepted to participate in the 'forestry managed investment scheme' described at paragraphs 46 to 96 of this Ruling on or after 21 October 2009 and on or before 31 December 2009.
+19. Subject to the stated qualifications, this part of the Product Ruling sets out in detail the taxation obligations and benefits for an 'initial participant' in the defined class of entities (see paragraphs 3 to 7 of this Ruling) who are accepted to participate in the 'forestry managed investment scheme' described below at paragraphs 46 to 94 of this Ruling between 6 April 2011 and 30 June 2011 inclusive.

-20. An entity that takes part in the Project as a 'subsequent participant'2 is not covered by this Product Ruling but may request a private ruling on their participation in the Project.
+20. An entity that takes part in the Project as a 'subsequent participant' is not covered by this Product Ruling but may request a private ruling on their participation in the Project.
 A 'subsequent participant' is an entity that does not meet the definition of 'initial participant' in subsection 394-15(5).